brecht/simple-i18n-iso-countries/README.md

 ```

 ## Regions for a country
-Get all the states in the USA
+Get all the states of USA
 ```
 var states = i18nCountries.getRegions('en','US');